Nick Clegg as Deputy Prime Minister: House of Lords reform

-In August 2012, after reform of the House of Lords was abandoned, Clegg said the Conservatives had defied the Coalition agreement by trying to "pick and choose" which items of Government policy they support.
+In August 2012, after the House of Lords Reform Bill was abandoned, Clegg said the Conservatives had defied the Coalition agreement by trying to "pick and choose" which items of Government policy they support.
 The row marked one of the most serious crises for the Coalition since the 2010 general election.
 Jeremy Hunt, the Secretary of State for Culture, Olympics, Media and Sport, said he was "very disappointed", describing the decision as a "great shame".
 Clegg said that favoured by the Conservatives to make sure the Coalition is a fair and equal partnership.
 "My party has held to that [Coalition] contract even when it meant voting for things that we found difficult," he said.
 "But the Conservative party is not honouring the commitment to Lords reform and, as a result, part of our contract has now been broken."
 Clegg also revealed the Conservatives rejected his suggestion of a "last ditch" compromise to save both policies.
 "Clearly I cannot permit a situation where Conservative rebels can pick and choose the parts of the contract they like, while Liberal Democrat MPs are bound to the entire agreement," he said.

 In September 2012, Clegg formally announced that he was "regrettably" withdrawing proposals to reform the Lords in the face of overwhelming opposition from Conservative MPs.
 He signalled he would exact his revenge by refusing to sack any Liberal Democrat minister who voted against changes to MPs' boundaries – which is Government policy – in retaliation over the Lords reform débâcle.
 Traditionally party leaders are offered peerages when they leave the House of Commons.
 When asked by the Member of Parliament for Bolsover Dennis Skinner, from the Labour Party, if he would take a seat in the Lords, he said: "No", adding: "I personally will not take a seat in an unreformed House of Lords.
 It just sticks in the throat."